openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 .. note::

    Multi-stream execution is not supported on Arm® platforms.
-Latency and throughput hint has identical behavior and uses only one stream for inference.
+Latency and throughput hints have identical behavior and use only one stream for inference.

 Dynamic Shapes